 All LHSC coaches, team managers, and board members must complete the following...

 - Register with the club each year, updating contact information as needed.
-Please read the buttons below and register for the appropriate level.
+Please review the buttons above and register for the appropriate level.

 - AFTER all certificates are completed, apply for and clear a nationwide background check through the Washington Youth Soccer Risk Management Application (RMA) system.